awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 (1 row)
 ```

-Following is an example of viewing the history in the `cron.job_run_details` table to investigate the cause of a job that failed\.
+Following is an example of viewing the history in the `cron.job_run_details` table to investigate why a job failed\.

 ```
 postgres=> select * from cron.job_run_details where status = 'failed';